-The M28W320EC is a 32 Mbit (2 Mbit x 16) non-volatile Flash memory that can be erased electrically at the block level and programmed in-system on a Word-by-Word basis.
-These operations can be performed using a single low voltage (2.7 to 3.6V) supply.
-VDDQ allows to drive the I/O pin down to 1.65V.
-An optional 12V VPP power supply is provided to speed up customer programming.
+The M28W640EC is a 64 Mbit (4 Mbit x 16) non-volatile Flash memory that can be erased electrically at block level and programmed in-system on a Word-by-Word basis using a 2.7V to 3.6V V{DD} supply for the circuitry and a 1.65V to 3.6V V{DDQ} supply for the Input/Output pins.
+An optional 12V V{PP} power supply is provided to speed up customer programming.

 The device features an asymmetrical blocked architecture.
-The M28W320EC has an array of 71 blocks: 8 Parameter Blocks of 4 KWord and 63 Main Blocks of 32 KWord.
-M28W320ECT has the Parameter Blocks at the top of the memory address space while the M28W320ECB locates the Parameter Blocks starting from the bottom.
-The memory maps are shown in Figure 5, Block Addresses.
+The M28W640EC has an array of 135 blocks: 8 Parameter Blocks of 4 KWord and 127 Main Blocks of 32 KWord.
+M28W640ECT has the Parameter Blocks at the top of the memory address space while the M28W640ECB locates the Parameter Blocks starting from the bottom.
+The memory maps are shown in [Figure 5., Block Addresses](#).

-The M28W320EC features an instant, individual block locking scheme that allows any block to be locked or unlocked with no latency, enabling instant code and data protection.
+The M28W640EC features an instant, individual block locking scheme that allows any block to be locked or unlocked with no latency, enabling instant code and data protection.
 All blocks have three levels of protection.
 They can be locked and locked-down individually preventing any accidental programming or erasure.
 There is an additional hardware protection against program and erase.
-When VPP ≤ VPPPLK all blocks are protected against program or erase.
+When $V{PP} \leq V{PPLK}$ all blocks are protected against program or erase.
 All blocks are locked at Power Up.